parmstro/rhis-builder-provisioner/README.md

 If you haven't been there yet, please visit the [rhis-builder-provisioner wiki](https://github.com/parmstro/rhis-builder-provisioner/wiki) first

 See rhis-builder-vault-SAMPLE repo for secrets definitions.
-***
-This repository contains the code that configures the host that will provision an rhis infrastructure.
-There are really two ways to approach provisioning the rhis environment.
-1) Create a workstation, or other node, that has ansible core and the related collections necessary to run our projects.
-(Like deploying Openshift)
-2) Create an aap all-in-one server that we can synchronize all the projects to and create the necessary workflows to build the rhis.
-This AAP server will (Like creating an under-cloud a la Openstack)

-We will initially pursue method 1 as this is the simplest.
-At a future date we will investigate 2 as we need to control the integrated deployment using workflows.

-### Limitations
-- today this supports and is tested on an enterprise linux host (happy to accept pull requests supporting MacOS or other systems as the provisioner)
-- Deployment is on RHEL9

 ## What you will need at a minimum:
 - a plan!
 What sort of environment do you want to build?
-For a sample - example.ca - see the wiki
+For a sample - example.ca - see the wiki VMs, Baremetal or cloud instances for:
-- a node to serve as the provisioner (virtual or baremetal)
+- a node to run the rhis-provisioner-9 container
 - a node for identity management
 - a node for satellite

-  and
+That gets you off the ground, to get flying you will need:
+- more baremetal nodes, or
+- a supported hypervisor environment, or
+- a supported cloud environment, or
+- all of the above

-- more baremetal nodes, or a supported hypervisor environment, or a supported cloud environment to build out the rest of your architecture
+to build out the rest of your architecture

 ## See the [Wiki for Instructions on getting started](https://github.com/parmstro/rhis-builder-provisioner/wiki)